 '''

-curl -fsSL "https://get.docker.com/" | sh
+curl -fsSL "https://get.docker.com/" -o get-docker.sh

+sh get-docker.sh

 '''

 Warning: By default, sudo will be required when running docker, hence needed as well for Exegol.
 For security reasons, it should stay that way, but it's possible to change that.
 In order to run exegol from the user environment without sudo, the user must have the appropriate rights.
 You can use the following command to grant them to the current user: